Social class in the United States: Categories of wealth

+The two charts in this section show the average net worth of individuals in the top 1%, top 10%, 50th to 90th percentile, and bottom half of the population from 1962 to 2021.
+As of 2021, the average person in the top 10% is a HNWI, while the average person in the top 1% is a VHNWI.

+Upper class versus rich

+In some academic models, the rich are considered to constitute 5% of U.S. households, and their wealth is largely in the form of financial assets, such as stocks, bonds, real estate, and private businesses.
+Sociologist Dennis Gilbert calls them the "working rich", and argues that this group is not part of the upper class but rather part of the upper middle class, as its standard of living is largely derived from occupation-generated income and its affluence falls far short of that attained by the top 1%.

+Sociologist Leonard Beeghley considers total wealth to be the only significant distinguishing feature of this class and refers to the upper class simply as "the rich."
+Beeghley divides the rich into two sub-groups: the rich and the super-rich.
+The super-rich, according to Beeghley, are those able to live off their wealth without depending on occupation-derived income.
+This demographic constitutes roughly 1% of American households.
+Beeghley's definition of the super-rich is congruent with the definition of upper class used by most other sociologists.

+Main classes

-Upper middle
+Upper middle class

-The upper middle class consists of highly educated salaried professionals whose work is largely self-directed.
-Many have advanced graduate degrees and household incomes commonly exceed the high five-figure range.
-Members of this class commonly value higher education – most holding advanced academic degrees – and are often involved with personal and professional networks including professional organizations.
+The upper middle class consists of highly educated salaried professionals and small business owners whose work is largely self-directed.
+Many have advanced graduate degrees, and members of this class commonly value higher education.
+They are often involved with personal and professional networks, including professional organizations.
 The upper middle class tends to have great influence over the course of society.

-Occupations which require high educational attainment are well compensated and are held in high public esteem.
+Occupations which require high educational attainment are usually well compensated and held in high public esteem.
 Physicians, lawyers, accountants, engineers, scientists and professors are largely considered to be upper middle class.
 The very well educated are seen as trendsetters; the anti-smoking, pro-fitness, and organic food movements, as well as environmentalism, are largely indigenous to this socio-economic grouping.
 Education serves as perhaps the most important value and also the most dominant entry barrier of the upper middle class.

 Sociologists Dennis Gilbert, Willam Thompson, and Joseph Hickey estimate the upper middle class to constitute roughly 15% of the population (or roughly three in every twenty persons).
 The hallmark of this class is its high educational attainment.